SofiaSousa/team-rails/level-0.md

 1 gem installed
 ```

-The set of gems that an app requires used to be listed on the `Gemfile`.
+The set of gems that a Ruby project requires used to be listed on the `Gemfile`.

 ```ruby
 source "https://rubygems.org"